Raydevl/P.I.Es/readme.md

-***A Infinite Elevator Generator***
+**A Infinite Elevator Generator**
-*Have you ever played The Infinite Elevator on roblox?*
+*Have you ever played The Infinite Elevator on Roblox?*
-**this project is that but in python**
+**This project is that but in Python.**
-note: I am horrible at coding and have learned coding over the past week or two, so don't get mad that a person whom lost 7/8th of their brain could code better than me
+Note: I am horrible at coding and have learned coding over the past week or two, so don't get mad that a person who lost 7/8th of their brain could code better than me.

 Features:
- - ""procedural generation"" (not really, or someting, I don't know)
+- "Procedural generation" (not really, or something, I don't know)
- - infinite playability (not really but ok)
+- Infinite playability (not really but okay)
- - procedural floor and room generation (I already said it but ***ok***)
+- Procedural floor and room generation (I already said it but **okay**)
- - that's about it (wow this is shitty) planned features:
+- That's about it (wow, this is shitty)

+Planned features:
 - NPC's
-- Graphics {2d at first, 3d *maybe*} (this is probably not gonna happen)
+- Graphics (2D at first, 3D *maybe*) (this is probably not gonna happen)
-- greater story generation
+- Greater story generation
-- Greater Dialogue
+- Greater dialogue
-- better re-playability
+- Better replayability
-- actual music (really bro???)
+- Actual music (really bro???)

-credits:
+Credits:
 - Lead Dev - Me
 - Thoughts and Prayers - Me
 - Coke Dealer - Jamal *(thank you for the 8 kg man)*
 - Crystal Dealer - Janette *(thanks fr fr)*

 -----------------------------------

-that's it!
+That's it!

 Contact me:
 Discord: Raymond#7311
-Email (i don't check this at all mostly): raymondmorales098+infiniteelevator@gmail.com *extrainfo* the credits are a joke (mostly)
+Email (I don't check this at all mostly): raymondmorales098+infiniteelevator@gmail.com

+*Extrainfo*
+The credits are a joke (mostly)